 Jimmy C is an artist with a different signature style, called drip painting, where he paints entirely using spots of spray paint.
 If you stand back the dots form impressive paintings.
 The technique reminds me of Seurat, who painted A Sunday Afternoon on the Island of La Grande Jatte, one of my favorite paintings.
 We saw two murals by Jimmy C on our Shoreditch Walking tour.

 The highlight of the tour for me was Star Yard.
 If we had been exploring the area on our own, we would have probably totally missed it.
 There is a small alleyway off of Brick Lane (between Fashion St. and Fournier St.) that leads to the courtyard/parking area.
 I was so impressed by all the Shoreditch art here.
-The large murals were so colorful and there was a lot of smaller more political pieces that you need to look at closely to fully appreciate.
+The large murals were so colorful and there was a lot of smaller more political pieces, mixed in with the graffiti in Shoreditch, that you need to look at closely to fully appreciate.
 We actually went back to the Star Yard after our tour because we wanted to spend more time seeing the artwork and also get pictures with less people.

 Hidden Street Art